This is a past event.

 Run Time Approx. 100 min.
 Including Intermission | Public Welcome | General Admission Seating

-Music Director, Joel Neves, conducts the world premiere of his own composition for orchestra—Hawai’i—dedicated to his Native Hawaiian ‘ohana from the old world.
-The concert also explores the “new world” experienced by Czech composer, Antonin Dvorak, when he first visited America, resulting in his nostalgically beautiful New World Symphony.
+Music director, Joel Neves, conducts the world premiere of his own composition—Kalaupapa—for symphony orchestra, ukulele, and conch shells, inspired by his Native Hawaiian ‘ohana from the old world.
+The concert also explores the “new world” experienced by Antonin Dvorak, when he first visited America, in his nostalgically beautiful New World Symphony.